Page last updated: April 13, 2021

-- During phase two, it is expected that vaccinations will be expanded to other priority settings such as congregate living facilities, older adults, frontline essential workers, and individuals with chronic conditions and their caregivers.
+- During phase two, it is expected that vaccinations will be expanded to other priority settings such as high-risk living facilities, older adults, frontline essential workers, many other health care workers and individuals with chronic conditions and their caregivers.

-- As vaccines are being prioritized for regions with highest rates of COVID-19, we expect Phase 2 will not begin in our region for some time.
+- As vaccines are being prioritized for regions with highest rates of COVID-19, we expect Phase 2 will not begin in our region until Spring 2021.

 Ontario will enter Phase Three when vaccines are available for every Ontarian who wishes to be immunized.

 - While vaccines will not be mandated, during Phase Three, people will be strongly encouraged to get vaccinated.